gvwilson/thirdbit/fiction/iffy/index.md

 "We'll be worse than sinking if we don't change course," Wales said, tapping the tech in his temple.
 "A ship just glitched out of stealth about thirty kay behind us.
-She's still throwing up a lot of dazzle, but she's moving fast, and she's definitely not here for the jellyfish."
+She's throwing up a lot of dazzle, but she's moving fast, and she's definitely not here for the jellyfish."